SecureLink Installer CLI

 - Claims a one-time deployment token from the orchestrator

-- Receives the full device bundle (identity, certificates, infrastructure endpoints)
+- Receives the full device bundle (identity, certificates, infrastructure endpoints, registry credentials)

-- Configures VPP (DPDK or AF_PACKET), Docker Compose, SSH tunnels, and systemd services
+- Configures VPP (DPDK or AF_PACKET), mTLS MQTT, SSH access, Docker Compose, and systemd services

 - Supports in-place upgrades and factory reset